What to Learn After PHP & MySQL

 When thinking about what you can do with various programming languages, you'll probably think of the countless websites and web applications you could create; however, with PHP and MySQL, you can do much more.

 You can create dynamic page content by working with a server-side programming language.
-Many programmers working with PHP and MySQL work with e-commerce and WordPress themes.
+Many programmers working with PHP and MySQL work with ecommerce and WordPress themes.
 You can write the script for and create desktop applications.
 However, these are things that other programming languages can accomplish as well.
-PHP is great for web security as you can easily set up user authentication and two-step verification with PHP.
+PHP is excellent for web security, as it allows for easy setup of user authentication and two-step verification.
 This security trick will allow your websites to use the cornerstones of web security with a few simple steps.
 You have easy database connectivity, which is why you often see PHP paired with MySQL.

-With PHP, you can implement real-time applications like chats, bots, social networks, and games into your website.
-To do this, you need to create the application using a different language, then use local PHP back end code to implement it into the website.
+With PHP, you can implement real-time applications such as chat systems, bots, social networks, and games on your website.
+To do this, you need to create the application using a different language, then use local PHP back-end code to implement it into the website.
 However, these are just a few things you can accomplish with PHP; the more familiar you become with the language, the more you will be able to accomplish.

 Python

-One of the more popular server-side programming languages is Python.
+Python is one of the more popular server-side programming languages.
 Python is useful for object-oriented programming.
 Similar to PHP, it is a simple and easy-to-learn syntax that helps reduce the program maintenance cost.
 Python encourages modularity and code reuse within its modules and packages.
-It has multiple different frameworks, so you can use the langue however you need to.
-Since it is another easy-to-learn language you will encounter throughout your career as a Back End Developer, it can be a logical language to tackle after PHP and MySQL.
+It has multiple frameworks, allowing you to use the language in various ways.
+Since it is another easy-to-learn language you will encounter in your career as a Back-end Developer, Python is a logical choice to learn after PHP and MySQL.

 Java

-Java is another general-purpose, object-oriented back end programming language you will encounter throughout your career.
-It is similar to PHP, as you can code across multiple operating systems.
-The key difference is that Java is a more complicated language to learn.
-With various frameworks and libraries, it can take quite some time to master this language.
-However, you can produce less buggy code when you do, as Java provides a better-developing experience than most programming languages.
+Java is another general-purpose, object-oriented back-end programming language you will encounter in your career.
+Like PHP, Java allows you to code across multiple operating systems.
+The key difference is that Java is a more complex language to learn.
+With its various frameworks and libraries, mastering Java can take quite some time.
+However, once mastered, Java helps produce more reliable code, offering a better development experience than many other programming languages.

 Node.js

-Node.js is one of the many frameworks included in JavaScript.
-Back End Developers utilize Node.js to build scalable network applications with the simple code that Node.js provides.
-It creates event loops as runtime constructs instead of as a library.
-Learning this language can help you build bigger and better websites.
+Node.js is a framework built on JavaScript.
+Back-end Developers use Node.js to build scalable network applications with the streamlined code it provides.
+It creates event loops as runtime constructs rather than using them as a library.
+Learning Node.js can help you build more robust and scalable websites.

 Key Insights

-• PHP and MySQL are simple to learn.
+• PHP and MySQL are relatively simple to learn.

-• You can enhance your experience as a Back End Developer by learning other back end languages.
+• You can enhance your skills as a Back-end Developer by learning other back-end languages.

-• Java is more complicated to learn but provides a better development experience.
+• Java is more complex to learn but provides a better development experience.

-• Node.js is used to build scalable networks.
+• Node.js is used to build scalable network applications.

 Learn Web Development with Hands-on Training at Noble Desktop